aws-samples/automate-cross-account-cicd-cfn-cdk/README.md

 When building a deployment strategy for your applications, using a multi-account approach is a recommended best practice.
 This limits the impact for changes made and results in better modularity, security, and governance.
 In this session, we will dive deep into an example multi-account deployment using infrastructure-as-code (IaC) services such as the AWS CDK, AWS CodePipeline, and AWS CloudFormation.
 We will also explore a real-world customer use case that is deploying at scale across hundreds of AWS accounts.

+View the recording of the session including the live demo on YouTube: https://m.youtube.com/watch?v=AF-pSRSGNks

 ![Architecture](images/Cross-Account-Deployment-Arch.png)

 The solution consists of: